PollobRay/Simple-Traffic-Light-Game-in-VB/README.md

-# Simple-Traffic-Light-Game-in-VB
+# Visual Basic 6.0 Code
-Simple Traffic Light Game in Visual Basic 6.0
+Here Some project code in visual basic